csukuangfj/optimized_transducer/README.md

 ctest --output-on-failure
 ```

-Alternatively on can "make" all available tests
+Alternatively one can "make" all available tests

 ```
 make -j test